Different Types of Pottery Classes in Sydney

 Pottery and wine, it's what we like to call a match made in heaven.
 That's right, any of the above pottery classes can be paired with wine for a unique social experience!
 Sipping on your favourite beverage while trying out a new craft is a great way to make you feel more comfortable at the Sydney pottery studio, and is also a great pairing if you're looking at doing these classes for a hens party or fun team building activities.

-From a clay and sip pottery class for date night (picture a couples pottery class channeling Ghost) to a wine and clay hand building class, you can try all types of pottery with a drink by your side.
+From a clay and sip pottery class for date night (picture a couples pottery class channelling Ghost) to a wine and clay hand building class, you can try all types of pottery with a drink by your side.

 From beginners to more experienced potters